 "Everybody knows Ike Davis, the Jew peddler.
 Ike was in town yesterday and talking with John Dowling.
 John asked him about business, and Ike answered, 'Business no good.
 Farmers all around, forty miles away, all crazy and talk 'Stevensville, Stevensville,' all the time.
 You people sell 'em too cheap, too cheap.
 Forty cents for eggs!
 No business for me.'
 And Ike is about right.
 Goods are selling so cheap here that a peddler has no show."

 While Joe comes off in newspaper articles as a cunning hustler, Ike seems more like a hapless peddler, who was fined multiple times for selling without a license, although he also appeared in the papers multiple times for paying for a peddler's license.
-In early 1897, Ike told authorities that his business partner, another Russian Jew named Harry Harris, had stolen his
+In early 1897, Ike told authorities that his business partner, another Russian Jew named Harry Harris, had stolen his "team and buggy and also a large stock of jewelry" before leaving town.

 As with Joe, police suspected Ike of seedy business dealings.
 One article said Ike "had in his possession a quantity of fake silverware which he was palming off as genuine on overcredulous people."
 Another article said Ike "is believed by the police to be a spotter for